Tally Hall: Solo work after Good & Evil

+In 2024, Horowitz, along with Federman, Karaca and Illicit Ghost, performed at Sonic Lunch, a music festival in Ann Arbor.

-Recently, Andrew Horowitz has been frequently opening for Jukebox the Ghost to promote his upcoming 2025 studio album as of November 30, 2023, with guests such as Ross Federman, Bora Karaca, Illicit Ghost, and recently Rob Cantor and Zubin Sedghi performing, along with Joe Hawley and Casey Shea showing up to these performances as audience members.
-They played multiple new songs from Horowitz's upcoming album, along with some songs never played live, such as "Perfect" by Rob Cantor.
+In 2025, Horowitz frequently opened Jukebox the Ghost to promote his upcoming studio album, with guests such as Federman, Karaca, Illicit Ghost, Cantor and Sedghi performing on other dates, along with Hawley and Casey Shea showing up to these performances as audience members.
+They played songs from the album, along with some songs never played live, such as "Perfect" by Cantor.
+That same year, Horowitz, Federman, Karaca and Illicit Ghost returned to Sonic Lunch, this time with Cantor and Shea.

+On May 22, Horowitz released a new single in promotion of the album titled "MONSTERS" featuring Illicit Ghost.
+On July 24, Horowitz released another single titled "fishes" featuring Cantor, Sedghi, Karaca, and Shea.
+These two singles were previously sold on cassette tapes at performances.
+On December 25, Hawley released two new singles, entitled "Some People Eat Flowers out of Earnest Intent to Bring Heaven" and "6:09", with the latter being released to his Bandcamp page.

+On February 16, 2026, Horowitz released a third single featuring Illicit Ghost titled "Good Morning Mr. Butterfly."
+On June 4, Hawley released the single "Rubber Baby Buggy Bumpers" to his Bandcamp page.
+That same month, Tally Hall posted to their YouTube community tab for the first time to advertise Cantor's recent single, "My Boy", after 14 years of inactivity.

+On August 7, amidst another round of accusations involving Hawley, the remaining members released a statement through Tally Hall's X account, stating their plans to make music together again, but not in the band’s original form, leaving the future of the band and Hawley's placement in it uncertain.

 Videos

-While the band formed, Joe Hawley worked with the comedy sketch group AnonyMous.
+While the band formed, Joe Hawley worked with the sketch comedy group AnonyMous.
 The group made several movies of humorous skits and music videos, the latter containing Tally Hall songs such as "Banana Man", which resulted in significant publicity on the website Albino Blacksheep.

 In August 2008, the band performed a three-song live video set for LiveDaily Sessions, including the songs "Good Day", "Be Born", and "Greener", which premiered on August 28, 2008.
 They have appeared on Fearless Music several times, playing songs such as "Be Born", "Ruler of Everything", "Misery Fell", "Good Day", and "Banana Man".

 In July 2014, band member Rob Cantor released a video in which he appeared to perform his song "Perfect" by singing spot-on impressions of 29 celebrities.
 In the video, Cantor is accompanied by Andrew Horowitz on piano and backing vocals.
 The video received more than 7,000,000 views in 10 days.
 Shortly thereafter, Cantor revealed the video to be an elaborate hoax.